Material-Blazor/CompressedStaticFiles.AspNet/README.md

 By default CompressedStaticFiles is configured to allow slightly larger files for some image formats as they can store more pixels per byte, this can be disabled by calling `CompressedStaticFileOptions.RemoveImageSubstitutionCostRatio()`.

 ## Example
-An example can be found in the [Example](https://github.com/material-blazor/CompressedStaticFiles.AspNet/tree/main/CompressedStaticFiles.Example) directory.
+An example with Gzip and Brotli can be found in the [Example](https://github.com/material-blazor/CompressedStaticFiles.AspNet/tree/main/CompressedStaticFiles.Example) directory.
 By using this package the Lighthouse mobile performance went from `76` to `98` and the transferred size went from `526 kb` to `141 kb`.

 ## Acknowledgements